-With Easter weekend only 5 weeks away, the 2017/2018 ski season is entering its final weeks.
-Whether you’re looking for your first ski trip of the year or want to hit the slopes one last time before the seasons out, there are plenty of late-season ski resorts in the alps.
-To help you choose which one to head to, we’ve shared a few of our favourites:
+With Easter weekend just around the corner, the ski season is sadly entering its final weeks.
+Don’t worry though, whether you’re looking for your first ski trip of the year or want to hit the slopes one last time before the season’s out, there are plenty of late-season ski resorts in the Alps.
+To help you choose which one to head to, here are a few of our favourites:

 5 – Zermatt

-If you want a destination that is certain to have snow for your late season ski trip, Zermatt is for you.
+If you want a spring skiing destination that is certain to have snow for your late-season ski trip, Zermatt could be for you.
 One of Switerzland‘s most famous resorts, Zermatt offers up to 360 kilometres of prepared pistes giving you plenty of space to ride.
 Easily accessed via Geneva Airport, Zurich Airport or Milan Airport, it’s a great choice for families, intermediates and experts and features extensive off-piste, incredible mountain restaurants and a vibrant car-free town.
-Home to the highest cable car station in Europe, the resort has snowsure slopes on Gornergrat and Rothorn until 22nd April 2018, but the area on the Theodul Glacier is open all year round.
+Home to the highest cable car station in Europe, the resort has snowsure slopes on Gornergrat and Rothorn until mid-April, but the area on the Theodul Glacier is open all year round.

 4 – Les Arcs

-With 70% of the ski resort located above 2000m, Les Arcs, France is perfect for a late season ski trip.
+With 70% of the ski resort located above 2000m, Les Arcs, France is perfect for a late-season ski trip.
 Offering varied slopes both on and off-piste and some incredible woodland runs, its great for ending the winter season on a high.
-Thanks to its altitude, natural snow coverage is guaranteed until the end of the season with the Paradiski skiing area closing on 22nd April 2018 and Les Arcs/ Peisey-Vallandry ski area closing on 29th April 2018.
+Thanks to its altitude, natural snow coverage is guaranteed until the end of the season with the Paradiski skiing area and Les Arcs/ Peisey-Vallandry ski area closing on 25th April.
 Paradiski is also fitted with the latest in high-performance artificial snow systems enabling links to be maintained right until closing.

 © Photo by James Preston (www.flickr.com/photos/jamespreston/3522012550/)